3liz/py-qgis-wps/README.md

   with `storeExecuteResponse=true`
 * Use multiprocessing Pool to handle task queue instead instantiating a new process each time.
 * Uniform Logging with the 'logging' module
-* Serve response status
+* Serve response statu
+* Use Redis for asynchronous status storage.
 * Support python3 asyncio (and thus drop python2 supports)
-* Support alternative 'Log' module like Redis which is more suited for scalability.
 * Support streamed/chunked requests
 * Add extensions to WPS: TIMEOUT and EXPIRE
 * Drop MS Windows specifics